|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed March 27, 1942 at 8:45am

 On March 27, 1942 at 7:05am took off from Lae Airfield under the command of PO1c Takeshi Fujii armed with nine 60 kg bombs as one of four Bettys led by WO Kameichi Hasegawa on a bombing mission against 7 Mile Drome near Port Moresby.
-At 7:35am, the bombers rendezvoused with three A6M2 Zeros from the 4th Kokutai that proceeded ahead of the bomber to perform a fighter sweep.
-Over the
+At 7:35am, the bombers rendezvoused with three A6M2 Zeros from the 4th Kōkūtai (4th Air Group) that proceeded ahead of the bomber formation to perform a fighter sweep.

-At 7:40am due to an engine malfunction, this bomber separated from the formation and was ordered to bomb Kokoda Airfield and patrol, but instead this bomber continued to Port Moresby.
+Inbound to the target, this Betty experienced an engine malfunction and became separated from the formation and was ordered to bomb Kokoda Airfield and patrol, but instead proceeded to the original target.

-Over Port Moresby, this bomber was intercepted by P-40E piloted by John Piper and P-40E piloted by Ron Bailey from the Royal Australian Air Force (RAAF) 75 Squadron.
-Attacking from 12,000', the Kittyhawks made two firing passes.
+Over Port Moresby, this Betty was intercepted by P-40E pilot John Piper and P-40E pilot Ron Bailey from Royal Australian Air Force (RAAF) No. 75 Squadron.
+Attacking from 12,000', the pair of Kittyhawks made two firing passes.
 On the second pass, Piper hit this Betty's left engine causing it to burst into flames then they targeted the right engine.
 Damaged, this Betty dove for clouds and crashed in flames inland from Rigo.
 At 8:45am, the formation lost contact with this bomber.

-On March 31, 1942 the rest of the bomber was found with the remains of the crew inside.
+On March 31, 1942 the rest of the bomber wreckage was located with the remains of the crew inside.
 During the early 2000s, Japanese dataplate were recovered from wreckage by locals from this area, presumably from this wreck.
-On October 15, 2016 John Douglas visited the crash site.
+On October 15, 2016 John Douglas visited what remained of the crash site.

 Kodochosho, 4th Kokutai March 27, 1942

 Note, some RAAF records and sources incorrectly state this bomber was lost on March 26

 Frederick C. Eaton Diary entries for March 25–30, 1942 via The Swamp Ghost DVD

 "March 30 - We have on board a Japanese cannon and shells taken off a bomber shot down near Rigo."